 Use this solution in situations where you are experiencing Error 0xc00d36c4.
 Converting the video to your media player's supported video format will fix the error and have your video playing seamlessly.

-Wondershare Video Repair software is the industry standard of video repair software.
-As a professional video repair tool, Wondershare can effortlessly repair and recover any video no matter the extent of the damage or the file size.
+Wondershare Repairit for Desktop is the industry standard of video repair software.
+As a professional video repair tool, it can effortlessly repair and recover any video no matter the extent of the damage or the file size.
 It is available on multiple operating systems, and also supports all the major video formats such as MOV, M2TS, MP4, 3GP, FLV, MTS, and AVI.

 The tool comes with 2 repair modes: The Quick Repair mode, and the Advanced Repair mode.
 Follow the following steps to have your video repaired in Quick repair mode: